-When the Smoky Mountains fall colors begin to transform, the beauty at times defies description.
+When the Smokies begin to transform in the fall, the beauty at times defies description.
 Some visitors plan to arrive in the Gatlinburg area at this time each year specifically to see the leaves as they are changing color.
 If you live in an area where most of the trees are evergreen and keep their green leaves year-round, you may not realize just what a treat you are in for!
+Here is everything you need to know about the Smoky Mountains fall colors:

 Timing Your Visit to Coincide with Gatlinburg’s Autumn Color

-Once it begins, the entire region transforms into a festival of fall color that travels all throughout the Smoky Mountain National park region.
+Once it begins, the entire region transforms into a festival of fall color that travels all throughout the Great Smoky Mountains National Park region.
 This will make your drive into and departure from Gatlinburg as breathtakingly beautiful as your stay there.

 Gatlinburg’s Fall Foliage Special Events